Afternoon tea in the Cotswolds: 19 of the best places to go

 They serve a range of Afternoon Teas all day; Classic Afternoon Tea, Cotswold Afternoon Tea, Burford Afternoon Tea and their Huffkins Celebration Afternoon Tea, each offering a slightly different selection of accompaniments.
 Depending on your pick, you could enjoy traditional sandwiches, award-winning scones and your choice of loose leaf tea.

-The award-winning Marshmallow Restaurant and Tea Rooms sits in the quintessentially Cotswold village of Moreton-in-Marsh.
+The award-winning Marshmallow Restaurant and Tea Rooms sits in the charming Cotswold market town of Moreton-in-Marsh.

-The establishment has been awarded the Tea Guild of Excellence, so you’re guaranteed a good cuppa at the very least.
-They offer High Tea, with traditional sandwiches, light as a feather, homemade fruit scones, cake and your choice of House blend tea.
+The establishment has been awarded the Tea Guild of Excellence, so you're guaranteed a good cuppa at the very least.
+They offer High Tea, with traditional sandwiches, homemade fruit scones, cake and your choice of House blend tea.

-Badgers Hall is a traditional English Tea Room and Eatery in the Cotswold village of Chipping Campden specialising in wholesome produce and fresh daily baking.
+Badgers Hall is a traditional English tea room and eatery in the Cotswold town of Chipping Campden specialising in wholesome produce and fresh daily baking.

 Cream teas are served all day between 2.30 and 5.30pm, and their Afternoon Tea on a Tier, which features a tempting array of homemade savoury and sweet treats to accompany your cup of tea, is also served daily.